 We might have a future where humans own nothing, we’re just renting services from AI DAOs.
 Chatbots harness software that uses artificial intelligence (AI) to process language from interaction with humans in chat programs and virtual assistants.

-Can we really develop and enter into behavioural biometrics to level requires.
-The field of study related to measure of uniquely identifying and measurable patterns in human activities is still far from such developments and lot needs to be done.
-In 2017, why we don’t have some very basic measure in place for every payment system for example when someone type his/her own password or PIN.
-We humans are same and lazy enough and love not the accept or like changes but wants to shout slogans “change is the only constant thing”.
+Can we really develop and enter into behavioural biometrics to level requires?
+The field of study related to measuring of uniquely identifying and measurable patterns in human activities is still far from such developments and a lot needs to be done.
+In 2017, why we don’t have some very basic measure in place for every payment system for example when someone types his/her own password or PIN.
+We, humans, are same and lazy enough and love not the acceptor-like changes but want to shout slogans “change is the only constant thing”.

-Our habits of about using computers, mobile devices or almost everything in a ways that are unique and consistent with our own biology and physiology.
-System should be able to learn the behaviour and style and when the same person types 3rd person password or PIN system should be able to detect and raise alarm.
-The way some one click and type, the way any one use mouse and other input devices are pretty consistent with that person’s own behaviour, habits, education level, and familiarity with a service or system.
-Basic security of typing wrong password is no longer good or doing anything good.
+Our habits of about using computers, mobile devices or almost everything in ways that are unique and consistent with our own biology and physiology.
+The system should be able to learn the behaviour and style and when the same personality types 3rd person password or PIN system should be able to detect and raise alarm.
+The way someone clicks and types, the way anyone uses a mouse and other input devices are pretty consistent with that person’s own behaviour, habits, education level, and familiarity with a service or system.
+Basic security of typing a wrong password is no longer good or doing anything good.